 OverviewMelissa Coray Peak and Peak 9795 are two summits in the Mokelumne Wilderness located west of Round Top 10,335’.
-They are located four-tenths of a mile apart, and share a saddle at 9693’.
+They are located less than half a mile apart, and share a saddle at 9693’.
 Thus they warrant a shared page.

 The best time to hike in this area is late June through October.
-The area gets lots of snow in spring, making for excellent waterfalls along the trail in June and July, but plenty of snow on the ground in June.
+The area gets lots of snow in spring, making for excellent waterfalls along the trail in June and July, but plenty of snow on the ground in June - outside of heavy drought years.
 By late October, snow is likely to return.
-The area is just east of the Kirkwood Ski Resort.
+The area is just southeast of the Kirkwood Ski Resort.

-Getting ThereThere are two trailheads for these peaks.
-The first is Carson Pass, and the second is Woods Lake.
+Getting ThereThere are four trailheads for these peaks.
+From the northeast there are two.
+The first is Carson Pass.
 Getting to Carson Pass is easy.
 From Highway 395 south of Carson City, Nevada, head to Minden, Nevada.
 Just before entering town, take Highway 88 as it winds south towards Carson Pass in California.
 It is about 28 miles from the 395/88 junction in Minden to Carson Pass.
-To get to Woods Lake, go past Carson Pass for 1.7 miles west, and a paved road is on your left.
+To get to Woods Lake, go past Carson Pass for 1.7 miles west, and a paved road is on your left (south side of the road).
 The paved road heads shortly to a parking lot.

 Once at Round Top Lake, a trail post points the way to Fourth of July Lake.
 Take the trail for just about 2/3rds of a mile, and a spur trail heads up Fourth of July Peak.
 You can skirt Fourth of July Peak to the right, but it is better to just head to the summit.
 From here you can see a straightforward way over to Peak 9795.